ambra-dipiano/LATeasy/README.md

 We provide an environment recipe for [https://www.anaconda.com/products/distribution](anconda).
 Any variation from it is not granted to work.

+- <code>environment-fermipy2.yml</code> for fermpy v0.19 and python v2.7
+- <code>environment-fermipy3.yml</code> for fermipy v1.0 and python v3.7

 The code requires the following environmental variables:

 - <code>FERMITOOLS</code> the absolute path where the repository is installed